Brent-Murray/python-cheatsheet/README.md

 message.startswith('My')       # returns boolean (True/False) if string starts with character/string
 message.endswith("coffee")     # returns boolean (True/False) if string ends with character/string
 ````

 Working with Lists
 ----
+Lists are a changeable, ordered sequence of elements in which each element is called an item.
+A list is defined by values between square brackets ([]) and commas (,) separating each item.
 ````python
 my_list = [5, 3, 4, 6, 10, 15] # a list is defined by []